florent-jacquemard/florent-jacquemard.github.io/_portfolio/2016-AscoTest.md

 title: "Test and Verification of Realtime Interactive Music Systems"
 collection: portfolio
 image: "/images/500x300.png"
-excerpt: "Short description of portfolio item verif antescofo"
+description: "Short description of portfolio item verif AscoTest"
 ---

 This is an item in your portfolio.
 It can be have images or nice text.